vijay-khanna/containers-basics-and-beyond/Step-by-Step-Guide/Lab-040-Testing-and-Deploying-Container-App/README.md

 #//The below command will create Container image from DockerFile.
-This takes 5-7 minutes.
-Red text message for gpg key is normal, and not errors.
+#//This takes 5-7 minutes.
+#//Red text message for gpg key is normal, and not errors.

 docker build -t back-end-pi-array:v1 .